Before installing Protect, refer to Requirements.

 The URLs listed under Managed Anti-Malware Definitions Download URLs specify the Microsoft links Protect uses to download definitions.

 Please refer to Microsoft Technet: File-Share-Based Definition Updates for more information about Anti-malware settings.

-In the How to Use Protect section of the Home page, click Set AppLocker rules within Settings on the Set Defaults for AppLocker tab.
+In the Configure Protect section of the Home page, click Set AppLocker rules within Settings on the Set Defaults for AppLocker tab.
 Review these settings to determine if you should modify them.

-AppLocker Settings allow you to configure default AppLocker rules, which will be included automatically in any AppLocker policy you define.
+AppLocker settings allow you to configure default AppLocker rules, which are included automatically in any AppLocker policy you define.
 Default AppLocker rules are generally used to exclude trusted system files from AppLocker scans.

 Protect allows you to select Whitelist or Blacklist templates for default Allow rules.
 You can also create a Custom template and define custom default Allow and/or Deny rules.

-You can choose a Rule Template and define default Allow and Deny rules in Default AppLocker Executable Rules by clicking settings at the top right of the Protect Home page or by clicking View or change AppLocker settings under AppLocker Settings at the bottom of the Home page under Additional Settings.
+You can choose a Rule Template and define default Allow and Deny rules in Default AppLocker Executable Rules by clicking settings at the top right of the Protect Home page or by clicking Set Defaults for AppLocker > Set AppLocker rules within Settings in the Configure Protect section of the Home page.

-The Whitelist Rule Template, by default, allows only applications that are run by Administrators, or that are run out of special folders specified as follows:
+The Whitelist Rule Template, by default, allows only applications that administrators run, or that are run out of special folders specified as follows:

 - All files located in the Program Files folder: applies to Everyone